-With the proper care, wool garment can last a lifetime.
+With the proper care, wool garment may last a lifetime.

-Wool has a great potential for reduction of environmental effects from maintenance when compared to other fibres, such as cotton.
+Wool has a great potential when it comes to reduction of environmental effects from maintenance when compared to other fibres, such as cotton.

-You don’t want to wash the garments too often, sometimes it is enough airing them.
+You don’t want to wash the garments too often, sometimes it’s enough airing them.

-And when you do need to wash them the wool program have lower temperatures and shorter cycles.
+When you do need to wash them the wool program has lower temperatures and shorter cycles.
 This means you help reduce the environmental impact.

 Scientists has crushed the myth regarding wool wash.

-No mather what you think, you can machine wash wool, boil and centrifuge it without worrying about shrinking the garment.
-And luckily you don’t need to use high temperatures to clean wool, 30 degrees celsius is enough.
+No mather what you think, you can machine wash wool, boil and centrifuge it without worrying about shrinking the garment, you just need to use the right program.
+Luckily you don’t need to use high temperatures to clean wool, 30 degrees celsius is enough.

 Just remember to use wool detergent, because normal detergent contains enzymes that’ll “eat” up the wool fibres.

-If pilling has occured a wool comb would do the trick, if you do not own any you may purchase it here.
+If pilling has occurred a wool comb would do the trick, if you do not own any you may purchase it here.